aksnzhy/xlearn_doc/install/index.rst

     sudo pip install xlearn

 The installation process will take a while to complete.
-And then you can type the following script in your python shell to check whether the xLearn has been installed successfully:
+After that, you can type the following script in your python shell to check whether the xLearn has been installed successfully:

 >>> import xlearn as xl
 >>> xl.hello()